Let me ask you something straight up.

 That’s not the truth.
 That’s just bad training.

 They find the most intense version of the plan.
 They go from doing nothing to doing everything.
 Five AM workouts, cold showers, strict meal plans, no Netflix, journaling, reading 30 pages a night — all at once, starting Monday.
+The overwhelm kicks in before the habits even have a chance to form.

 Day one goes great.
 Day three is hard.
 By day seven, life punches them in the face — a work crisis, a sick kid, a bad night’s sleep — and the whole system falls apart.
 And then comes the worst part: the guilt.
 The feeling of “why can’t I just stick to anything?”

 That guilt is more damaging than the missed workout.
 It teaches your brain that trying = eventual failure.
 Over time, you stop trying as hard.
 You protect yourself from disappointment by not fully committing.
+This is how so many men end up stuck — not because they lack discipline, but because the approach they used made how to stop giving up when things get hard feel impossible.

 Here’s the fix: stop training like a sprinter when you need to become a long-distance runner.